-Here's a compilation of wizardly information about how to cast real spells.
-Whether using simple affirmations or intricately conjured rituals with symbolism, totems, incantations, spiritual beliefs, and concentrated attention, this is how they really work.
+Your wizardly guide on when and how to cast real spells at home.
+Whether using simple affirmations or intricately conjured rituals with symbolism, totems, incantations, spiritual beliefs, and concentrated attention, this is how the magic works.

 Best to know all about how to cast real spells BEFORE you dabble!
 Because what you put out - good or bad - comes back - multiplied!

 The Good and the Bad of Casting Spells

 Energy manipulation is the crux of spell casting.
 Good spells (and spell casters) operate on the occult principle that by saying a thing is true, it is.
 After a spell is completed, “for the highest good of all concerned”, the intention will manifest on the physical plane.

 Words and thoughts used in spell casting have specific vibrations, which influence the type of mental energy the practitioner will project.
 For instance, someone who uses harmful (bad) spell casting attracts “bad luck”.
 When demonstrations, (spells) are powered-up with positive energy, with the intention of doing good or helping the requestor, good luck will be attracted.

 Spellworkers must assume the responsibility of never using magical powers to harm another living being or control their free will.

 There are five key elements and one warning to casting real spells that will work safely and successfully.

 If you’re anxious to get busy with your spell casting I suggest you try to manifest something abstract, such as becoming a more positive person, letting go of harmful habits, etc.